What Is Basic Cable and How Do I Get It?

-Another affordable alternative to basic cable is livestreaming TV.
-What is livestreaming TV you might ask?
-Livestreaming TV is TV broadcast over the internet.
+Another affordable alternative to basic cable is live TV streaming.
+What is live TV streaming you might ask?
+Live TV streaming is TV broadcast over the internet.

 Truth be told, most of the staff at CableTV.com use streaming services to get our cable fix because they are affordable and have month-to-month contracts.

 Basic cable FAQ

 Cable TV works by sending a TV signal through a series of coaxial cables to a cable box in your home, which unscrambles the TV signal so you can watch it on your television set.

 Basic cable includes local affiliate channels like ABC, CBS, FOX, and NBC, but doesn’t usually include cable or premium channels like ESPN and HBO.